Search: 577 results

 Verse ConceptsSelf ConfidenceMannersFirst Among The GentilesPeople With General Knowledge

-you yourselves can witness, that what was necessary for myself and those who were with me, these very hands have supply'd.
+You yourselves have seen that with these hands I got what was necessary for me and those who were with me.

 Verse ConceptsPoverty, Remedies ForIndustryActing For Oneselfprovidingministering